-The Center is an initiative of United Church Homes centered in Marion, Ohio transforming aging through Education, Engagement, Outreach and Advocacy to build a culture of community, wholeness and peace.
+The center is an initiative of United Church Homes, headquartered in Marion, Ohio.
+It transforms aging through education, engagement, outreach and advocacy to build a culture of community, wholeness and peace.

 About the Center

-Named in honor of Ruth Frost Parker, a former member of the UCH Board of Directors, the Center for Abundant Aging seeks to build on her vision and generosity which continues to inspire and impact so many.
+Named in honor of Ruth Frost Parker, a former member of the United Church Homes Board of Directors, the Center for Abundant Aging seeks to build on her vision and generosity which continues to inspire and impact so many.

 The Parker Center brings together current theory and practice in the fields of gerontology, geriatrics, spirituality and aging, healthcare, housing and public policy within the context of the wide variety of professional fields upon which each of the communities of United Church Homes depend.